Our Committee

 Clare has worked at the Crick for over two years, promoting research papers and news on Crick channels and in the external media.
 She previously worked in the press team at Alzheimer’s Society, focusing on dementia research and policy, and at Science Gallery London, communicating art and science to visitors.

 Alex has been working in science communications for the last six years.
-He is currently a Communications Manager at Springer Nature, where he helps promote the research content from a portfolio of around 3,000 journals to the global news media, as well as working on research integrity issues.
+Currently, he helps promote the research content from a portfolio of around 3,000 journals to the global news media, as well as working on research integrity issues.
 Prior to this, he worked at the UK’s Science Media Centre for four years, where he was responsible for the internship programme, amongst other things.